DawidPerkowskiGit/ExchangeCurrencyApp_DP/README.md

 ## Technologies

-Java 17, Spring 6, Spring Boot, Spring Web, Spring Data, Spring Security, PostgreSQL 15, Maven, Docker, Git, JUnit, Render, Jackson, Thymeleaf.
+Java 17, Spring 6, Spring Boot, Spring Web, Spring Data, Spring Security, PostgresSQL 15, Maven, Docker, Git, JUnit, Render, Jackson, Thymeleaf.

 ## More detailed information about application

-The application and its database PostgreSQL is hosted on Render.com.
+The application and its database PostgresSQL is hosted on Render.com.
 Database stores over 30 different currency types and their exchange rates, first entry is from 1999-01-04.
 Every four hours application performs automatic REST API request to exchangeratesapi.io in search of new exchange rates.
 If received exchanges are new, the data is inserted to the database.
 Users have to create account and use their API key to retrieve data.

-All sensitive data like database connection credentials are stored in local machine's environment variables for development and Render's web service secrets for deployment.

 URL of the application: https://exchangecurrencyapp-dp-render.onrender.com